 York University also offers rooms on campus.
 For rates and information please contact Accommodation & Conference Services at 416-736-2100 extension 20325 or askACS@yorku.ca.

-Orders taken up to May 31, 2018 will be mailed in June.
+Orders taken up to May 31, 2019 will be mailed in June.
 Customers who purchase tickets after the month of May will receive their order by regular mail within 10 to 15 business days.
 Please note that tickets for the 2021 event are not yet on sale and the 2020 event will no longer take place as a result of the coronavirus pandemic.

 Will Call is the international term for “ticket pick up”.
 During the event, the Will Call booth is located on the north side of the stadium just west of the Main Gate and the Box Office.
 Will Call hours are 9 a.m. to 9 p.m. through the event.
 Please bring photo ID and a credit card with your name on it to pick up your tickets.
 You will not be able to sign for your tickets without identification.

 For the main draw, we sell tickets for reserved Centre Court seats only.
 Your ticket also allows access to the grounds and all matches on other courts including Grandstand Court during the session your ticket is valid for, however this seating is unreserved.